GraphileConfig.Preset

 Preset composition

-a preset allows library consumers to extend one or more presets with their own
+property in a preset allows library consumers to extend one or more presets with

-configuration values or plugins.
-Extending presets resolves values according to
+their own configuration values or plugins.
+Extending presets resolves values

 The following is a simple example of a Graphile Config preset that could be used to configure usage of Graphile Worker: